bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

   </figcaption>
 </figure>

+The idea that I could pull random video games out of the ether is absurd at first, but I knew this would work before I began.
+I can describe this in both as a philosophical / thought experiment, and as a technical inevitability.

 What I'm doing is not Infinite Monkey Theorem.
 A million monkeys will eventually produces the works of Shakespeare, that's true, but it would take longer than any time the Universe has left.
 I'm not asking monkeys to produce the works of Shakespeare, I'm asking them to produce _any_ work.
 Producing the word 'banana' in the standard ASCII character set is just $\frac{1}{256} \times \frac{1}{256} \times \frac{1}{256} \times \frac{1}{256} \times \frac{1}{256} \times \frac{1}{256} = \frac{1}{281{,}474{,}976{,}710{,}656}$ or once about every 300 trillion monkeys.
 I'm not looking for the word 'banana', I'm just looking for _a word_.
 Just any word in the dictionary.
 I don't care if I'm not generating _Yar's Revenge_, I just want something that runs on an Atari.
 That's significantly easier.

 The _technical_ reason why I knew this would work is the simplicity of the Atari.
 The simplest thing you could ever create on an Atari looks something like this:

 <code>
 ; Program starts at $F000

 F000: A9 84    ; LDA #$84        - Load a color value (red/orange)

 F002: 85 09    ; STA $09         - Store to COLUBK (background color register)

 F004: 85 02    ; STA $02         - Store to WSYNC (wait for horizontal sync)

 F006: 4C 04 F0 ; JMP $F004       - Jump back to the WSYNC line (infinite loop)
 </code>